top of page

 Dr. Gillian Tabor is a Reader in Veterinary Physiotherapy at Hartpury University, where she also manages the MSc Veterinary Physiotherapy programme.
 With over 25 years of experience as an ACPAT animal physiotherapist, Dr. Tabor brings a strong foundation in clinical practice to her academic role.

-Prior to joining Hartpury, she lectured in Rider Performance at Duchy College and completed a Research Masters in Equitation Science.
-Her research interests include biomechanics and behaviour, combined with a focus the use of objective measurement in equine physiotherapy, an area she explored in her doctoral thesis.
+Prior to joining Hartpury, Gillian lectured in Rider Performance at Duchy College and completed a Research Masters in Equitation Science.
+Her research interests include biomechanics and behaviour, combined with a focus on the use of objective measurement in equine physiotherapy, an area she explored in her doctoral thesis.

 Dr. Tabor's teaching covers various aspects of veterinary physiotherapy, and she maintains an active clinical practice specialising in the treatment and rehabilitation of competition horses.
 Her approach combines hands-on therapy, electrotherapy, and exercise programmes to improve equine performance and well-being.